 As you grow your business, others will look at you for leadership.
 There is a difference between being a ‘leader’ and being a bossy ‘boss’.
 Take our leadership quiz to see how you rate.
 Strong leadership skills will enable you to build the right team for advancing your business and make your business a place where others will want to join you in your journey.
 Money is not the sole reason people take jobs The right cultural fit is important to most people.
 More people quit their jobs because they didn’t like their boss than for any other reason.
 We spend a great deal of time working, so naturally we want to spend that time with people that are fun and engaging and have a clear Company vision.
 It puts order in our work world.

 Many women skip this part, because it isn’t the glamorous side of running a business.
 Financial responsibility is important both in our personal and business lives.
 When starting out your business, it’s wise to get your finances in order and to have sufficient cash flow for the first year.
 An accountant is the first step to getting your books set up properly for your business structure.
 There are many easy accounting packages to help you get organized, Fresh Books and Quick Books by Intuit are two of the popular ones.
+Ben Schmitt of Cloudwards has written a review on Fresh Books.
+Other online accounting software is also reviewed on the Cloudwards site.
 If you hate bookkeeping yourself, consider outsourcing.
 It isn’t an expensive monthly expenditure and can save you many valuable hours of work that can be spent growing your business.
 Just as important as getting your bookkeeping done on a monthly basis, is reviewing your financials as quickly as possible every month, because the story of your business is in these results.
 If you review on a regular basis, you will know from the numbers what is going on in your business.
 Do you need more sales, or perhaps your expenses are too high?
 If you don’t understand your profit and loss statement, get your accountant to explain all the line items.
 The more confident you are understanding the financial aspect of your business the better equipped you will be to make financial decisions.

 A Decision Maker